vmchale/dickinson/doc/user-guide.md

 cabal install language-dickinson
 ```

+This provides `emd`, the command-line interface to the Dickinson language.

-You may also want to install manpages for reference information about `emd`.
+You may also wish to install manpages for reference information about `emd`.

 ## Editor Integration